 - Perumthachan changed his plans and later, having secured the permission of the tantri of Manikandeswaram Kottarakkara Ganapathy Temple installed the idol there.
 The melsanthi (head priest) was preparing nivedyam (offerings for the Lord) there.

 - He had asked the head priest what the nivedyam for Ganapathy will be.
 The priest suggested unniyappam and Perumthachan readily agreed.
 It is said that Perumthachan immediately offered half a dozen unniyappams in a plantain leaf before the deity.
 And still, koottappam is considered the favourite nivedyam of Ganapathy.

-- Perumthachan had then predicted that even though the principal deity is father (Shiva), the son (Ganapathy) will become more famous.
+- Perumthachan had then predicted that even though the principal deity is the father (Shiva), the son (Ganapathy) will become more famous.
 The kitchen where Unniappams are prepared is situated in front of the Ganapathy shrine.

 - Sri Mahaganapathy appeared in the dream of the Thampuran and gave him the idea to create a new art form.
 It was Saraswathi Kadaksham and the Thampuran wrote the Ramanattam.
 He designed the costumes and in record time performed the Arangetram during the marriage of his daughter.
 This was a fitting reply to the arrogance of the Zamorin of Kozhikode.

 - Kottarakkara Sree Maha Ganapathy Temple is beautiful and magnificent.
 A number of rituals is being done here by the priests.
 Different schedules are followed to worship and to perform the rituals devoted to the presiding deity of the temple.